iv-org/documentation/FAQ.md

 ## **Q:** RSS feeds/links/etc...
 URLs redirect to `<IP>:3000` but I have a reverse proxy!

-**A:** Make sure that the following parameters are set accrodingly to your environment:
+**A:** Make sure that the following parameters are set according to your environment:
-- `https_only`: if your instance is served over HTTPs
+- `https_only`: if your instance is served over HTTPS
 - `domain`: if you have a domain name that redirects to your instance
 - `external_port`: if your instance is accessed from a different port than the listening one (e.g your instance listens on :3000, but is available on :443 through a reverse proxy, set `external_port` to `443`)

 <br/>